comp426-2022-fall/final-project-group14/docs/api_explained.md

 ### /app/E2/fight/turns/attack
 This page introduces the rule of making an attack and allows the user to roll a dice to determine whether the attack is successful.
-If the attack is successful, the `Next` button takes user to "combat-actions-miss.ejs" , which is a page tells user the attack fails.
-The user can hit the `next` button to the `/app/E2/fight/turns` to start another turn.
+If the attack is successful, the `Next` button takes the player to "combat-actions-miss.ejs" , which is a page that tells the player the attack fails.
+The player can hit the `next` button to the `/app/E2/fight/turns` to start another turn.
-If the attack is successful, the `Next` button takes user to "combat-actions-damage.ejs", which is a page allowing user to roll another dice to determine how much the wolf is hurt.
+If the attack is successful, the `Next` button takes the player to "combat-actions-damage.ejs", which is a page allowing the player to roll another dice to determine how much the wolf is hurt.
 The user can hit the `next` button to the `/app/E2/fight/turns` to start another turn.

 ### /app/E2/fight/turns/dodge
 This page introduces the rule of dodging, and the user can roll the dice to determine whether the dodge is successful.
 The user can hit the `next` button to the `/app/E2/fight/turns` to start another turn.